chrisdegenaars/member-portal_1/README.md

 Step 1.

  - Make sure the website is published
- - Create a new project inside Google Firebase
+ - Create a new project inside Google Firebase (each website/property will have their own project)

+Step 2.

+- Log